Xerox 1200

-The Xerox 1200 Computer Printing System is significant as being the first commercial non-impact Xerographic printer used to create computer output.
+The Xerox 1200 Computer Printing System is a computer printer system that was developed by Xerox.
+It was the first commercial non-impact Xerographic printer used to create computer output.
 It is sometimes mistakenly referred to as a laser printer, but it did not in fact have a laser.

 Development

-The printing system was developed by Xerox and announced in May 1973.
-It was first shipped in mid to late 1974.
-It was based on the Xerox 3600 Copier, which was initially released in 1968 as a 60-page per minute copier with a 2000 sheet paper tray.
+The printing system was announced in May 1973, and was first shipped in mid to late 1974.
+It was based on the Xerox 3600 Copier, which was initially released in 1968 as a 60-page-per-minute copier with a 2000-sheet paper tray.
 It used a selenium photoconductor drum with characters positioned in a manner similar to a line printer.
 It used an optical character generator designed by optical engineer Phil Chen.

 Characteristics

 The 1200 Computer Printing System was available in both an offline and an online model: